Forum Replies Created

 The documentary was lovely.
 It was so wonderful to see Betty in her Wise crone era in full power, getting to record the transcendence of genital show and tell and adding the photo shoot.
 It was so wholesome, so welcoming, and I truly feel such joy as well as grief, watching a style of media and approach that was had before social media, and the impact that it has had a negative affect on women’s body confidence.
 It’s clear these women have been influenced by media and culture, but still at a time when they could make up their own minds and opinions for themselves, and that really shone through.
 Getting to see the photo shoot brought back a similar feeling to when Betty was in San Francisco and shaved her friend’s head.
 It was so relaxed, joyful, playful, and unique.
 I absolutely love being in these spaces.
 I loved the approach and encouragement of the photographer!
 She clearly got Betty’s vision 🙂

-• This reply was modified 1 day, 7 hours ago by Megan Gilron.
+• This reply was modified 1 month, 1 week ago by Megan Gilron.

 in reply to: Vulva Images #10636